 A trip to the Mekong Delta invariably involves a cruise on the Mekong River in one of the traditional riverboats made from native bamboo, wood and rattan.
 Boats like these are an essential mode of transport in swampy areas and rural roads to access the isolated river communities spread out along the expansive delta.
 To enhance this picture of the boats and the background, I used a polariser filter to accentuate the clouds in the skies and remove reflection from the water surface.

-Boats are one of the interesting features on the Mekong Delta which makes it comes alive.
-The picture above shows a group of dry goods transporter, with “nose” as painted anchor and eyes painted on the bow to “watch out” for river traffic.
+Boats are one of the interesting features on the Mekong Delta.
+The picture above shows a group of dry goods transporter, with anchor and eyes painted on the bow to “watch out” for river traffic.
 As the Mekong Delta is a wide expanse of water and boats being far away, a telephoto zoom lens would be ideal to capture the details.
 I used my Canon EF70-200mm L IS in this instance.
 As the boat ride can be choppy, a high shutter speed is advised to avoid blurred pictures from camera shake.

 Cai Rang Floating Market in Can Tho

 One of the Mekong Delta highlights is the floating market such as Cai Rang that can be found in Can Tho, the largest city in the Mekong Delta.
-Nothing can quite prepare travellers for this visual treat filled with frenzied activities.
-This river shows you the most unique slice of life at the break of dawn.
-You will get to experience what it is like being transported right into a National Geographical documentary.
-To give a “layered” feel to the scene I have described above, I used my Canon EF300mm F4L IS lens at maximum aperture for shallower depth of field.
+Nothing quite prepare travellers for this visual treat filled with frenzied activities.
+This river is best photographed at the break of dawn.
+You will get to experience what it is like being transported right into a National Geographical travel documentary.
+To achieve a “layered” feel to the scene I have described above, I used my Canon EF300mm F4L IS lens at maximum aperture for shallower depth of field.

 Cai Rang Wholesale Market